startergate/Koa-TypeScript-Boilerplate/README.md

 # Koa-TypeScript-Boilerplate
-Boilerplate for Koa.js Server with TypeScript
+Boilerplate for Koa.js Server using TypeScript